Private Acquisition

 Why .TV and not .com?

 Gardening.com exists and is not available.
-For a category where video is the dominant content format — YouTube creators, streaming content, short-form social — .TV is arguably the stronger narrative extension.
+For a category where video is the dominant content format.
+For YouTube creators, streaming content, and short-form social, the .TV extension is arguably the stronger narrative.
 It pre-positions the brand as a channel, a network, a destination, rather than a retailer competing for ".com" intent.

 What does the acquisition actually include?